flimflam-austin/hugo-cms-test/site/content/quick_quotes/20210214-congresswoman-madeleine-dean-d-pa-during-closing-arguments-in-the-senate-impeachment-trial/index.md

 is_breaking: false
 featured_quote:
   quote: >-
-    “Senators, we are in a dialogue with history, a conversation with our past, with a hope for our future."
+    Senators, we are in a dialogue with history, a conversation with our past, with a hope for our future.

 ---
 “Mr. Trump is innocent of the charges against him.
 The act of incitement never happened.”
 Pres.
 Trump’s attorney, Michael van der Veen.